Navigating Files and Directories

 that holds everything else.

-We refer to it using a slash character /
+We refer to it using a slash character / on its own;

-this is the leading slash in /Users/nelle
+this is the leading slash in /Users/nelle.

 Inside that directory are several other directories:

-(which is where some built-in programs are stored),
+bin (which is where some built-in programs are stored),

-(for miscellaneous data files),
+data (for miscellaneous data files),

-(where users’ personal directories are located),
+Users (where users’ personal directories are located),

-(for temporary files that don’t need to be stored long-term),
+tmp (for temporary files that don’t need to be stored long-term),

 and so on.

-We know that our current working directory /Users/nelle
+We know that our current working directory /Users/nelle is stored inside /Users

-is the first part of its name.
+because /Users is the first part of its name.

 Similarly,

-is stored inside the root directory /
+we know that /Users is stored inside the root directory /

-because its name begins with /
+because its name begins with /.

 Slashes